Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Monus Kingdom.md

 It is normal, and expected, that one put work above family, except in dire situations.
 Though, most work in family-run businesses, as that is the norm.
 Big companies never made it far in Monus, as quality over quantity is not very scalable.
 ## Majik
 [[Dark Majik]] is the primary element in Monus, with most people having some affiliation with it.
-Not everyone
 # Industry
 By far, production and exporting of [[Tomes]] is the lifeline of Monus' industry.
 The method for fabricating tomes and nearly everything about them is held secret by the kingdom as to maintain a monopoly.
 There have been many attempts to steal the secret from them, but to no avail.